 If you’re looking for a cheap gym in Hanoi, you’ve found it.
 For 25k dong / just over $1 / just under £1 you’ll find plenty of good stuff here to work out with.
 If you’re here when it’s hot, train as early as you can and take plenty of water and a towel.

-Check out my Five Top Tips For Keeping Fit Around the World and
+Five Top Tips For Keeping Fit Around the World and

 How to Look Ripped on Your Travel Adventure – For Free!

 Check out my feature on Travel Insurance for Adventurers!